Mac OS Xk There are now two ways to install Macaulay2 under Mac OS X:

 brew install Macaulay2/tap/M2

-You will now find the program M2 in the directory /usr/local/bin (if you've installed homebrew in /usr/local, as they recommend), and it can be run with the command /usr/local/bin/M2.
+You will now find the program M2 on the path `brew --prefix M2`/bin/M2.
 You may need to use this long form once to evaluate setup(), in case the command M2 runs a previously installed version; the settings take effect the next time you log in.
-(If you don't want /usr/local/bin added to your PATH by setup, then run the alternative command $(brew --prefix M2)/bin/M2 instead.
-The result will be that something like /usr/local/opt/macaulay2/bin is added to your PATH.)

 If there are any problems with this procedure, please check the "issues" at homebrew-tap/issues, and create a new one if you don't see a discussion of the problem you're having.

 Downloading a disk image

 Here are the downloadable disk images and their corresponding signature files (see PublicKeys); the name of the file incorporates the architecture and Mac OS version number.
 Starting with Macaulay2 version 1.18, we no longer make all of these disk images, since the homebrew installation (above) is available.